DNSSEC Adoption in 2026: Only 0.47% of DNS Queries Are Actually Protected (July 2026 Update)

 Methodology

-All numbers in this post come from Cloudflare Radar's public DNS telemetry at radar.cloudflare.com/dns, queried through the Radar MCP get_dns_queries_data endpoint on 2026-04-15 (DATA_AS_OF).
+All numbers in this post come from Cloudflare Radar's public DNS telemetry at radar.cloudflare.com/dns, queried through the Radar MCP get_dns_queries_data endpoint.
+The original Q1 analysis was pulled on 2026-04-15; the April and May update layers and the month-by-month breakdown were pulled on 2026-06-01.
 Radar measures query volumes to Cloudflare's 1.1.1.1 public resolver, which processes billions of queries per day across a globally distributed anycast network.

 Dimensions pulled.
 Three Radar summary dimensions: